rezich/DigiPenAgainstHumanity/README.md

 DigiPen Against Humanity
 ========================

-*DigiPen Against Humanity* is a stand-alone card game based on *Cards Against Humanity*.
+*DigiPen Against Humanity* is a stand-alone card game for three or more players based on *Cards Against Humanity*.
 I wrote about a third of it while pretty drunk.
-You can tell, because those are the meanest, most bitter cards.

-*DigiPen Against Humanity* is neither created by nor affiliated with DigiPen Institute of Technology in any way.
+It is neither created by nor affiliated with DigiPen Institute of Technology in any way.
 See "Legal disclaimers" at the end of these rules for more details.

-*DigiPen Against Humanity* is a game for more than two players.
-It contains a lot of bad words and feelings of bitterness and resentment.